Alternative Christmas Fair Charities

-Below you can learn more about each of the participating charities for 2022.
-We are open to receive donations for the Alternative Christmas Fair between December 4 and December 18, 2022.
-We’ve added two new charities for 2022: RISE (Reading IS Enlightening) and Ridgelines Language Arts, bringing our total to 31 charities!
-Below you can check out all the charities and start working on your donation/gift list for 2022.
+Below you can learn more about each of the participating charities.
+We will be open to receive donations between December 3 and December 16.
+In the meantime, start working on your donation/gift list for 2023!

-CACJ’s mission is to serve society by working with the community and justice system to promote, develop and implement effective alternatives that preserve human dignity and restore, heal and empower individuals.
+The mission of the Center for Alternatives in Criminal Justice is to serve society by working with the community and justice system to promote, develop and implement effective alternatives that preserve human dignity and restore, heal, and empower individuals.

 Centre County PAWS is committed to finding forever homes for cats and dogs, educating citizens on responsible pet ownership, providing spay/neuter assistance, and ending pet overpopulation.
 PAWS is a non-euthanasia, member-supported, volunteer-enabled organization dedicated to the promotion of animal welfare and safety.